Colm3na/Sentinel/antiSpam.md

 We are using [THIS SCRIPT](/scripts/spamTXs) for the attack.
 It would be nice to see some other validator using it to inject non sense TXs.

-The effect of the Spamm can be seen in the explorer in the Blocks section.
+The effect of the Spam can be seen in the explorer in the Blocks section.
 The following is a snapshot of what you can see there.
 We have marked in yellow the blocks with a great number of TXs, what it means that the proposer is not protected against this kind of attacks.

 ![spamTX-picture](/images/spamTXs.png)